Casimir energy through transfer operators for sine-Gordon backgrounds: Casimir pressure

 Another important conclusion can be drawn.
 For flat spacetimes, it has been proved that the introduction of the $\delta'$ potential causes the sign of the force to change in different areas of the parameter space.
-This behaviour has been observed for instance for a scalar field and two concentric spheres defined by such a singular $\delta \delta^\prime$ potential on their surfaces \cite{Romaniega2021} or in \cite{Guilarte2013} for $\delta \delta^\prime$ plates.
-However, curiously, when considering this last configuration in a curved spacetime, the change of sign in the energy disappears.
-Namely, if one considers a curved spacetime that is confining (in the sense that the background acts as a well) and the plates are within the support of that well, then even in the case where the plates act as very repulsive barriers, there are still negative energy states in the spectrum of the associated Schr\"odinger operator and the Casimir energy between plates will be attractive.
+This behaviour has been observed for instance for a scalar field and two concentric spheres defined by such a singular $\delta \delta^\prime$ potential on their surfaces \cite{Romaniega2021}, or in \cite{Guilarte2013} for $\delta \delta^\prime$ plates.
+However, curiously, when considering this last configuration in a sine-Gordon kink spacetime, the change of sign in the energy disappears.
+Namely, one can consider a curved spacetime that is confining (in the sense that the background acts as a well) and the plates are within the support of that well.
+Then, even in the case where the plates act as very repulsive barriers, there are still negative energy states in the spectrum of the associated Schr\"odinger operator, and the Casimir energy between plates will be attractive.
 Consequently, although the background potential under consideration constitutes an example of weak curved background, the results are quite different from the flat case.

 When the P\"oschl-Teller potential is not confined at all between the plates and they are far from the kink centre, the system of two $\delta\delta'$-plates in flat spacetime is recovered.
-This is the reason that the numerical representation for this situation, which has already been studied in the literature, is not included here.
-However, it is available in \cite{Guilarte2013}.
+This is the reason that the numerical representation for this situation, which has already been studied in the literature \cite{Guilarte2013}, is not included here.

 Finally, is worth pointing that even in the case where there is only one plate in the system, the other plate feels the interaction because there is still a non-zero quantum vacuum interaction energy in the system.
-This can be checked by looking at the non-zero values of the energy appearing in the vertical axis for the pure $\delta'$ plates (in this axis, $w_1=0$ and there is no right plate in the system) in Figure \ref{fig:PTdentro}.
+This can be checked by looking at the non-zero values of the energy appearing in the vertical axis for the pure $\delta'$ plates (in this axis, $w_1=0$ and there is no right plate in the system) in FIG. \ref{fig:PTdentro0}.